Transition Into A Highly Paid Industry Position Where You Can Still Do High-Quality, Meaningful Scientific Research

 Take Your Research From The Academic Setting And Into The Real World

 This program will ensure that you get hired into a prestigious R&D position where you can do meaningful scientific work and be paid well for it.
-As a PhD, you likely have plenty of Research experience, but little or no Development experience, which means you have the “R” in R&D but not the “D.” RDS will train you in “Development” so you can finally get hired into a high-paying, meaningful R&D position in industry.
+As a PhD, you likely have plenty of Research experience, but little or no Development experience, which means you have the “R” in R&D but not the “D.” RDS will guide you in “Development” so you can finally get hired into a high-paying, meaningful R&D position in industry.

 The RDS program was designed to show PhDs from different background and wanting to work for different industries the relevant trends in the Research and Development field and the PhD-level positions this field has to offer.
 Thus ensuring you will get hired in the ideal R&D position for you, no matter your PhD background or desired lifestyle.